-- · Revenue recognition; - Stock-based compensation;
+- · Revenue recognition;

+- Stock-based compensation;

 - Valuation of goodwill and intangible assets;

 - · Valuation of long-lived assets; and

 - Income taxes.

-There have been no material changes to our critical accounting policies, estimates and judgments disclosed in our Annual Report on Form 10-K subsequent to June 30, 2011, except for the addition of a derivative instrument, which is discussed further below.
-For further information on our critical and other significant accounting policies and estimates, see Part II, Item 7 "Management's Discussion and Analysis of Financial Condition and Results of Operation" of our Annual Report on Form 10-K for the year ended June 30, 2011, as filed with the SEC on August 30, 2011.
+There have been no material changes to our critical accounting policies, estimates and judgments disclosed in our Annual Report on Form 10-K subsequent to June 30, 2012, except for our test for impairment of goodwill discussed below.
+For further information on our critical and other significant accounting policies and estimates, see Part II, Item 7 "Management's Discussion and Analysis of Financial Condition and Results of Operation" of our Annual Report on Form 10-K for the year ended June 30, 2012, filed with the SEC.